“Guadalupe is a strong self-advocate with a quiet voice and always a cheerful smile!”

-When Guadalupe had been in high school, she had taken an aptitude test.
-Even though she had developed her skills and had careers in many industries, she went back to that original skills assessment which had told her that she should work with her hands, and pursue manufacturing and/or engineering.
+In high school, Guadalupe took an aptitude test.
+Even after skill development in many industries, she went back to that original skills assessment which told her that she should work with her hands, and pursue manufacturing and/or engineering.

 With a desire to finally make her career into a passion, she went to Edmonds Community College in Lynnwood, WA to talk to them about manufacturing.